Gainsight is an amazing tool that can offer great value.

-Gainsight CS is Gainsight’s customer success platform, allowing you to project customer journeys and get actionable insights about your overall health score.
+Gainsight CS is Gainsight’s customer success platform which allows you to project customer journeys and get actionable insights from your customer base about your overall health score.

 What is Gainsight PX?

-Combining digital adoption and product engagements features, Gainsight PX is a strong tool for support, success and product teams.
+Combining digital adoption and customer engagement features, Gainsight PX is a strong tool for product managers, support, success, and even sales teams.

 Although Gainsight PX has many features, most of them are limited within themselves and could be improved.